Courses in Biodynamic Cardiovascular Therapy

 - Introduction to the facial arteries

-- Perform the skills of balancing the head, neck and heart with Primary Respiration
+- Perform the skills of balancing the head, neck and heart with PR

-- Exploration with the fluid fields of face
+- Exploration with the fluid fields of the cranium

-- Deepen an understanding of biodynamic practice being a two-person circulatory system
+- Deepen an understanding of biodynamic practice being a two-person biology

 The Peripheral Arteries and the Fluid Body (BCVT 2)

-This course continues to build the framework of Biodynamic Cardiovascular Therapy.
-A basic understanding of metabolic syndromes will be presented in relationship to the cardiovascular system.
-Students will cultivate the perceptual touch necessary for sensing both embryonic metabolism and cardiovascular physiology.
-Palpation will include new research on the critical importance of the endothelium of the artery as it relates to metabolic syndromes.
-We will focus on exploring the arteries with PR and stillness.
-Further teachings on the biodynamic Fluid Body will be given, specifically the therapeutic connection of the therapist’s and client’s two fluid bodies.
-This allows for deeper stabilization of the autonomic nervous system.
+This course builds more framework of Biodynamic Cardiovascular Therapy.
+A basic understanding of Metabolic syndrome is presented.
+Students cultivate the palpation of sensing embryonic metabolism and cardiovascular physiology.
+Palpation includes new research on the critical importance of the endothelium of the artery as it relates to Metabolic syndrome.
+We focus on exploring the arteries with PR and stillness.

-The following arteries will be taught and palpated biodynamically: inferior thyroid, iliac, femoral and common carotid arteries.
-The principle of practice with the cardiovascular system is to explore the peripheral arteries first before contact with the heart at the center.
-A specific protocol will be taught to integrate into the practitioner’s clinical practice.
-As a general principle of BCVT, exploration of the cardiovascular system is always preceded by biodynamic exploration with the Fluid Body.
-Palpation will focus on new research on the critical importance of the endothelium of the artery.
+The following arteries are taught and palpated biodynamically: inferior thyroid, iliac, femoral and common carotid arteries.
+This includes a deeper understanding of the autonomic nervous system (ANS) metabolically and physiologically.
+A principle of practice with BCVT is to explore the peripheral arteries first before contact with the heart at the center.
+Exploration of the cardiovascular system is always preceded by biodynamic exploration with the Fluid Body.

-- Treating the baroreceptors of the autonomic nervous system
+- Treating the chemoreceptors and baroreceptors of the ANS

 - Refining orientation to the cycle of attunement